Where smart software meets expert accounting.

 These expenses must be purely for business, and must not include any personal expenditure.

 Obviously, the higher the amount of profit you report, the more you’ll earn and the greater your tax liability will be.
-We recommend you set aside the following amounts from your regular drawings to settle your Income Tax and National Insurance liabilities each year:
+We recommend you set aside the following amounts from your regular drawings to settle your Income Tax and National Insurance liabilities each year (this does not factor payments on accounts due):

 Profits per annum % set aside for tax